JohannesBuchner/LightRayRider/README.rst

 To use from Python, use raytrace.py::

-	from raytrace import voronoi_raytrace, sphere_raytrace
+	from raytrace import *

 You can find the declaration of how to call these functions in raytrace.py.
 Basically, you pass the coordinates of your gas particles, the associated densities and the starting point and direction of your raytracing.

 Example usage is demonstrated in irradiate.py.
 This was used for Illustris and EAGLE particle in the associated paper.
+There are additional unit test examples in test/.

 Parallel processing
 -----------------------